satyajitmails/ezhil/exampleSite/content/posts/Trillion dollar coach.md

 the sums.
 A team-based attitude will always have bigger wins as an organisation is a big team.
 The pull of a team also helps everyone give their best shot.

-I have broken the article to two parts as I want to put the first part quickly while I write the second part.
-The second part of the article is full of quite interesting leadership wisdoms.
-I hope you have enjoyed it.
+I have broken the article to two parts.
+I hope you have enjoyed the first part.
+The second part of the article will contain more leadership wisdoms from Bill.